 Sisterhood events were my favorite part of my collegiate sorority experience.
-I loved being able to take a few hours every week, or month to relax and bond with sisters.
-Sisterhood events may have changed now that most universities are online only due to COVID-19, but I can only imagine the programming/sisterhood chairs are working hard to plan new and innovative ways to bring sisters together even during these unprecedented times.
-Many of us are hoping that later this year, things will begin moving back to semi-normalcy and we can all be with our sisters in person once again.
-With a return to normalcy comes a return to in-person sisterhoods.
-If you are trying to think of some new ideas then, take a look at this list below.
+I loved being able to take a few hours every week to relax and bond with sisters.
+Even during the height of the COVID-19 pandemic, programming/sisterhood chairs were working hard to plan new and innovative ways to bring sisters together even during unprecedented times.
+If you want examples of some sorority sisterhood events (or maybe are a chair trying to think of some new ideas), take a look at this list below.

 This sisterhood is perfect to choose as a budget-friendly idea.
 The accessibility of items is key!
 Most of the women will have a growing craft box with all the tools they need to use.
 Canvases are relatively cheap and easy to come by.
 Have everyone sign up on a spreadsheet and then create a random generator to arrange who everyone will be exchanging canvases with.
-Set up a paint night area in your house or in a campus facility.
+Set up a paint night area in a chapter or campus-based facility.
 Allow members to chat while they paint or play a movie or rock out to some music.
 Once everyone has completed their canvas, let the exchange begin.

 Letter Stitch Night:

 If you or any of your sisters know how to sew, this would be an easy sisterhood to do!
 You can have those who know how to sew help teach the other sisters how to do it.
 Crafting nights are my favorite, and this event allows you to make something that you can use all the time.
-This sisterhood would be perfect before big/lil so that the bigs can make their little’s their very own shirts or matching shirts.
+This sisterhood would be perfect before a Big/Little event so big sisters can make their littles their very own shirts or matching shirts.
 Just buy bulk shirts from your local craft store and some fun fabric designs for the letters.
 You can also visit a local thrift store to recycle materials and make your letters even more unique.

 No matter the age, everyone loves doing tie-dye crafts.
 Shirts can be bought in bulk at your local craft store, along with your tie-dye paints.
 Set up your area and play some music to create a fun vibe.
 A bonus idea – cut the shirts to create your own custom tie-dye piece.